• Selling Mineral Rights

 Even if someone drills a well, it may be a dry hole, an unsuccessful well, or a poor performing well.
 All three of these will discourage further development.

 Mineral interest owners often own the minerals for decades, passing the interest from one generation to the next, all hoping that a successful well will eventually be drilled.
 Sometimes this happens, but often it does not.
-The value of non-producing minerals is usually considerably lower than they would be if they were producing.
+The value of non-producing minerals is usually considerably lower than it would be if they were producing.

-Incorrect Oil & Gas Royalty Checks
+Incorrect Royalty Checks

 There are many lease terms that benefit the operator to the detriment of the mineral owner.
 Signing an oil and gas lease without an attorney is extremely risky.